andrewjeminchoi/ajchoi.xyz/content/blog/why-distributed-systems.md

 title: "A case for distributed systems"
 ---

 People often ask me what a "blockchain" is and what it's used for.
-And I find it very hard to explain "why" we need malicious fault tolerant decentralized systems (aka blockchain) without explaining "why" something like a simple internet search requires massive computing architectures behind the scenes.
+And I find it very hard to explain "why" we need trusted decentralized systems (aka blockchain[^1]) without explaining "why" something like a simple internet search requires massive computing architectures behind the scenes.

 ## Why businesses distribute labor 🏭